Nykold/author-plugin/README.md

     bin/gpm install nyk-authors

-This will install the Nyk Authors plugin into your `/user/plugins`-directory within Grav.
+This will install the Nyk Authors plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/nyk-authors`.

 ### Manual Installation